Urinary Incontinence: Natural Treatment Options for Dogs

 - Spinal cord damage or disease

 A weak bladder sphincter is the most common cause of incontinence.
 Spayed females are most susceptible to a weakened bladder sphincter due to low estrogen levels along with other factors and can be affected at any age after spaying.
-Male dogs can develop weakened sphincters as well – typically older male dogs.
-Obesity can contribute to a weak bladder sphincter – one more reason to keep your companion fit.
+Male dogs can develop weakened sphincters as well - typically older male dogs.
+Obesity for pets can contribute to a weak bladder sphincter - one more reason to keep your companion fit.
 Female dogs with this type of incontinence will commonly respond to hormone treatment.
 Natural supplements that include soy isoflavones or other herbs which provide phytoestrogens and/or glandular extracts may be useful in treating this type of incontinence.
 Homeopathic remedies have shown good success in treating incontinence due to a weak bladder sphincter.
 In some cases a change to a raw, dehydrated, freeze-dried or grain-free diet has been shown to cure this type of incontinence.
 A combination of diet and supplements can often solve the issue quickly.

 U.T.I. and Kidney Stones